SlavaMelanko/cpp20/README.md

 ## Ranges

 :white_check_mark: Range is an object referring to a sequence of elements.
-Similar to begin/end iterators but not replace them.
-It provides a nicer and easier to read syntax.
+It is additional (abstraction) layer on top of iterators that provides a nicer and easier to read syntax.

 > **Note**: all below examples were tested using [range-v3](https://github.com/ericniebler/range-v3) library.